stuartherbert/if-i-knew-then/coding-standards.md

 Not only that but because the two frameworks both adopted PSR-0 it means you can use parts of either framework in your project and that kind of interoperability is something that just didn't exist at this level a few years ago.
 When I wrote my dissertation I didn't know any of this so I was stuck using a heavy weight framework and limited myself to it.
 Big mistake!

 ### Basic Coding Standard: PSR-1
-PSR-1 is just what it says on the tin: it's the basic coding for "*what should be considered the standard coding elements that are required to ensure a high level of technical interoperability between shared PHP code*".
-Amongst the typical things most people agree on like camelCase method signatures and StudlyCase Class names you'll find other, more specific rules.
+PSR-1 is just what it says on the tin: it's the basic coding for "*what should be considered the standard coding elements that are required to ensure a high level of technical interoperability between shared PHP code.*" Amongst the typical things most people agree on like camelCase method signatures and StudlyCase Class names you'll find other, more specific rules.

 * PHP code MUST use only UTF-8 without BOM.
 * Constants must be declared in upper case with underscore separaters
 * A file should declare symbols (classes, functions, constants) or declare side effects

-#### Side Effects
+#### What Are 'Side Effects'?
 This is an interesting (read: weird) point raised in PSR-1.

 >A file SHOULD declare new symbols (classes, functions, constants, etc.) and cause no other side effects, or it SHOULD execute logic with side effects, but SHOULD NOT do both.